Photo: Melker Dahlstrand/imagebank.sweden.se

 #8 Classic children’s literature and libraries

 Running out of ideas for keeping your child busy?
 Sweden has a strong literary culture geared towards children.
-In 2011 alone, around 1,740 books for children, preteens and teenagers were published in Sweden.
+In 2014 alone, 2,066 books for children, preteens and teenagers were published in Sweden.

 There are child-specific libraries around the country such as Rum för Barn (‘Room for Kids’, web information only in Swedish) in Stockholm which has children’s books in different languages as well as activities such as painting, crafts and sing-alongs.